 A majority of stem cell therapy report having no negative side effects to the treatment.
 Recovery times are quick and patients leave the doctor’s office feeling elated and grateful for the return of their joyful life quality.
 However, it is noted by some that their experiences with stem cell therapy did not match those with positive results.

 Smaller percentages of patients dealt with increased pain in their knees in addition to swelling and redness at the injection areas.
-A potential risk involved with the newly discovered treatment are bacterial infections.
+A potential risk involved with the newly discovered treatment is bacterial infections, specifically with adult stem cells where pathogens entered before injection.
 Depending upon the client, some did not find success with stem cell therapy and opted for full knee replacement in the end.